 Stretch marks can pop up all over the body, with the most common areas being the tummy, thighs and chest area.
-While some women are glad to show off their marks post-baby, others constantly search for treatments to get rid of them.
+While some women are glad to show off their marks post-baby, others constantly search for treatments for stretch mark removal.

 We spoke to Dr. Justine Hextall, Consultant Dermatologist at the Tarrant Street Clinic, for an explanation of why stretch marks appear and how to treat them.
 Read her tips below…